In Xi's China, even internal reports fall prey to censorship

 The Communist Party calls internal reporting a secret weapon, acting as its “eyes and ears,” while propaganda acts as its “throat and tongue.”

-Those who write internal reports are often thoughtful and critical, says Maria Repnikova, a Chinese media expert at Georgia State University.
+Those who write internal reports are thoughtful, open-minded and often critical of the government, says Maria Repnikova, a Chinese media expert at Georgia State University.

 They can face threats or intimidation, even when backed by the state, with officials taking extreme measures to block bad news from reaching their superiors.

+“They are quite cautious about what goes in there, because they still have gatekeepers,” Repnikova said.

 Xi is intimately familiar with the power of this internal reporting system, said Alfred Wu, a former reporter who met Xi when he governed Fujian province.
-Xi cultivated ties with journalists from Xinhua and the People’s Daily, outlets with direct lines to Beijing — and the power to influence his career.
+Xi cultivated ties with reporters from Xinhua and the People’s Daily, the outlets with direct, confidential lines of communication to Beijing — and thus, the power to influence his career.

 “He’d always mingle and socialize with journalists," Wu said.
 "Xi's street smarts helped him so much.”